In specific circumstances, limited company contractors working through a recruitment agency may be in scope of the Agency Workers Regulations (AWR).

 If the contractual arrangements don’t reflect the reality of the relationship (e.g. despite the wording of a contract, the actual reality is that the individual isn’t in business on their own account, and they work under the supervision and direction of the hirer), individuals are likely to fall into scope of the regulations.

-So, in certain circumstances, it could be possible that a limited company contractor could be in scope of the AWR.
-We wait to see if a case comes to Tribunal.
+So, in certain circumstances, it could be possible that a limited company contractor could be within the scope of the AWR.